 FREQUENCIES OF A BIRTHMARK

-CAPE TOWN'S CHEKERBOARD: FROM SLAVE SHIPS TO BARBERS' SHOPS
+CAPE TOWN'S CHEKERBOARD: FROM SLAVE SHIPS TO BARBER SHOPS

 This documentary film explores the history of the board game, Dumm, and, in so doing, tells the a story of slavery and forced removals in Cape Town.
 It offers an opportunity to understand how cultural practices served to retain connections in communities under siege as a result of apartheid laws.
 The game is not only of historical significance.
 It draws attention to rethinking history and the resilience and tenacity of the racially oppressed.
 Directed by Professor Siona O'Connell, produced by Jade Nair and edited by Martin Wilson.